Jiayiw531/step/week2/week2hw.md

 1. is there a data structure that *always* does search-add-delete operations with O(1) complexity?

    to ensure O(1), we need a way to search without iterations, so each item should have a key that helps us find it.
+   If the length of search target is limited,